 Materials Used in Thermoforming Films

-All the thermoforming films are not created equal.
-As per the packaging needs, the thermoforming films are made from various types of packaging film materials depending on the packaging needs.
+All the Thermoforming Films are not created equal.
+As per the packaging needs, the Thermoforming Films are made from various types of packaging film materials depending on the packaging needs.
 Here are the most common:

 - PET (Polyethylene Terephthalate)